philipe-go/gobot-trader.bot/README.md

 **Section 3: Readability**

-As the project is a prototype which is in beta versions the code still need to comply with SOLID principles.
+As the project is a prototype which is in beta version the code still needs to comply standards (ie SOLID principles).
-Though, it is *not predicted* any refactoring for the near future.
+Though, it is still *not predicted* any refactoring on the near future as my goal is to focus and finish my course.

 **Section 4: Manual**